KKKZOZ/KKKZOZ.github.io/content/posts/dev-operations.md

 Ruff is an extremely fast Python linter and code formatter, written in Rust.

-- ⚡️ 10-100x faster than existing linters (like Flake8) and formatters (like Black)
-- 🐍 Installable via `pip`
-🛠️ `pyproject.toml` support
-- ⚖️ Drop-in parity with Flake8, isort, and Black
-- 🔧 Fix support, for automatic error correction (e.g., automatically remove unused imports)
-- 📏 Over 800 built-in rules, with native re-implementations of popular Flake8 plugins, like flake8-bugbear

 ```shell
 # With pip.
 pip install ruff